 The grade-point average is computed by totaling the grade points of all courses taken at Walla Walla University and dividing by the total quarter hours for which grades are received.
 Only the best grade of a repeated course will be calculated in the grade-point average.
 Default grades of Incompletes are included in the grade point average calculation.
-The AU, IP, NC, S, W, and X are disregarded in computing the grade-point average.
-A report of grades is available on the WWU web-site for students at the end of each quarter.
+The AU, IP, NC, S, W, X, and Z are disregarded in computing the grade-point average.
+Once a course grade has been recorded, students may not submit additional coursework.

+A report of grades is available on the WWU website for students at the end of each quarter.
 Classes taken for 0 credit may only be graded as S/NC.